JRRS1982/fizzbuzz/Javascript/README.md

 ## How to use

-Can open 'SpecRunner.html' in the browser to check that tests are running, and within developer tools, console.
+Can open 'SpecRunner.html' in the browser to check that tests are running, and within developer tools, console by loading the html page.

 ## Credits

 No contributions are required at this time, as this is a training exercise.
 Full credit given to Makers Academy who led my down the path to becoming a developer.